onap/dcaegen2/docs/sections/services/mapper/index.rst

 | **Solution**: A generic adapter which can convert different formats of event and telemetry data to VES format can be of use here.
 | *Note*: Currently mapping files are available for SNMP collector and RESTConf collector.

-There is 1 micro service in the mapper functionality.

-**Universal VES Adapter** - It converts the telemetry data into the required VES format and publishes to the DMaaP for further action to be taken by the DCAE analytics applications.
+**VES-Mapper** converts the telemetry data into the required VES format and publishes to the DMaaP for further action to be taken by the DCAE analytics applications.

 .. toctree::